-Fire flow calculations were completed for the proposed building based on the site plan provided.
-The required fire flow was estimated at 7,000 L/min or 117L/s.
-Refer to Table B2 in Appendix B for detailed calculations.
+Fire flow calculations were completed for the apartment building.
+The required fire flow was estimated at 116.7L/s (7,000 L/min).

+Refer to Table B2 in Appendix B for detailed calculations

 As per the City of Ottawa water distribution guidelines, minimum pressure requirement during max day plus fire flow condition is 140 kPa (20 psi).
-Based on a fire flow of 117L/s, the City provided a residual pressure for Max day plus fire flow of 34.9 psi for the site.
-This is well above the minimum required pressure of 20 psi.
+The City provided a residual pressure for Max Day plus Fire flow of 43.4 psi.
+Therefore, the 152mm water supply on Gabriel Street is sufficient for the proposed development.